rodrigocfelix/SolaceKafkaConnectors/README.md

     * e.g. helm install mykafka ./kafka

   **To start in Distributed mode instead of standalone change the start command (CMD) in the dockerfile before building the image.**

+**To stop the connector enter the container in iterative mode (kubectl exec -it mykafka-0  -- /bin/bash) and run the script /opt/bitnami/kafka/bin/kafka-server-stop.sh**